Desahri/TicTacToeAssignment/README.md

 3. Run the installer
 4. Follow the prompt

+## MySQL
+ToDo

 # Startup
+To open up the web application, 2 steps need to be taken:
+1. Navigate to src/dbSender, open the CMD and do "node sendDBServer".
+This starts up the server to send data to your MySQL DataBase
+2. Navigate back to my-app, open the CMD and do "yarn start". the application will now run

 # Other tools used
 - React: for creating the UI